kanootoko/digitalModel_problems/problemapi/README.md

 ## Launching

-1. Install Postgres database and postgis extension
+1. install Postgres database and postgis extension
-2. Fill the database by data with the script
+2. fill the database by data with the script
-3. Clone this repository
+3. clone this repository
 4. compile with `mvn compile assembly:single`
 5. launch with `java -jar target/problemapi-2020-06-19-jar-with-dependencies.jar`